TESTARtool/TESTAR_dev/README.md

 The procedure presented in this chapter requires the installation of the [buildship](https://projects.eclipse.org/projects/tools.buildship) plugin.
 This plugin comes pre-installed with Eclipse Neon.

 ## Known issue
-- The protocol needs to be compiled.
+- The protocol needs to be compiled, see the issue report [here](https://github.com/florendg/testar_floren/issues/10).
 Therefor choose edit protocol, compile and close the dialog.
 The protocol .class is now available.
 - Testar hangs at the end of the execution.

 ## GraphDb support